mgds/MGDL-overview/README.md

 # Overview of MGDL Repositories

 Marine Geoscience Digital Library began development in 2004.
 Code repositories include both back-end and front-end code components that are used for data curation and ingestion as well as data discovery, access and download.
-At present, much of this code is in private repositories to ensure security of our systems.
+While all of our code is managed and backed up off-site through Git-Hub, at present, much of this code is in private repositories to ensure the security of our systems.

 Repositories include: